 Do not modify your Nerf gun.
 There are many videos online that give instructions on how to modify your Nerf gun to make it shoot faster or harder.
 Avoid doing so, as it can increase the risk of Nerf gun injury.

 Wear protective eyewear.
-Our Plano eye doctors recommend you always wearing safety glasses or goggles when taking part in activities with fast-moving balls, pucks, projectiles or other moving objects.
+Our East Plano eye doctors recommend you always wearing safety glasses or goggles when taking part in activities with fast-moving balls, pucks, projectiles or other moving objects.
 Accidents can happen—even when carefully following all safety recommendations.
 Wearing eye protection can massively reduce the chances of eye injury and vision loss.

 Emergency Eye Care After Injury From A Nerf Gun